linode/docs/docs/products/tools/cloud-manager/release-notes/index.md

     weight: 100
 ---

-Release notes for Cloud Manager are located on the Cloud Manager's public GitHub repository.
+Release notes for Cloud Manager are located on Cloud Manager's public GitHub repository.
 See the [Releases](https://github.com/linode/manager/releases) page on the [linode/manager](https://github.com/linode/manager/) repository.